davidnisbetdev/gpIllustration/README.txt

-Website from template created for Grant Pllu Illustration.
+Website from HTML5 UP template created for Grant Pllu Illustration.
+This was customised and had bespoke JavaScript/HTML for client requirements.

-** Read Only by HTML5 UP
-html5up.net | @ajlkn
-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)
+Free for personal and commercial use under the CCA 3.0 license (html5up.net/license): AJ |aj@lkn.io | @ajlkn

-AJ
-aj@lkn.io | @ajlkn

-PS: Not sure how to get that contact form working?
-Give formspree.io a try (it's awesome).

 Credits:

-	Demo Images:
-		Unsplash (unsplash.com)

 	Icons:
 		Font Awesome (fontawesome.io)